ISISComputingGroup/ibex_developers_manual/development_workflow.rst

 Getting started with GitHub (first time only)
 ---------------------------------------------

-* Register with !GitHub to create an account
+* Register with GitHub to create an account
 * Download and install `git client for Windows <https://git-scm.com/download/win>`_ or `GitHub for Windows <https://windows.github.com/>`_
 * Add the RAL proxy to C:/Users/YourName/.gitconfig